Kentucky Failure to Diagnose Attorneys

 Reputable failure to diagnose lawyers serving Louisville and Lexington

 If you believe your healthcare provider failed to diagnose you properly and you suffered undue illness or injury as a result, you are entitled to seek compensation.
-Get help and justice, from an experienced Kentucky medical malpractice lawyer at Wilt & Associates.
+Get help and justice, from an experienced Kentucky medical malpractice lawyer at Wilt Injury Lawyers.
 To learn more, please call 502-253-9110 or fill out our contact form to schedule a free consultation.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.